Hnam29/NLP-SentimentAnalysis/README.md

 Problem statement:
 - App creators want to understand user behavior but fear of handling data
+- The amount of data to process is huge (Big data)
-- Lack of sentiment analysis tools
+- Lack of good sentiment analysis tools

 Solution:
 - Natural Language Processing